docs-code-examples-electrode-io/example-ssr-caching-express/README.md

 NODE_ENV=production npm start
 ```

-* Navigate to the url and port number displayed in the terminal, both links for for Simple and Template Type should return a list of 100 items
+* Navigate to `http://localhost:3000/`, both links for Simple and Template Type should return a list of 100 items

 ### *** Important Notes ***
 * SSR caching of components only works in PRODUCTION mode, since the props(which are read only) are mutated for caching purposes and mutating of props is not allowed in development mode by react.